 Note: These are the default answers given about apps published by DoubleDutch.
 If your app will contain any information about alcohol, tobacco, drug use, gambling, or medical topics, please adjust the rating.

 Below that, there is a Demo Account field.
 This is the user account that Apple Reviewers will use to log into the app and check its functionality and viability for the App Store.
-The demo account we typically provide is firstname.lastname@example.org.
-You can contact your DoubleDutch representative for the password.
-This is manually set in the CMS for this account.
+Input an email address here and then make sure that you add the email as an attendee in the CMS for your events.

 - Next, you can enter something into the Notes field.
-By default, DoubleDutch enters a secondary contact in case the App Reviewer needs more information to approve the app.
+Best practice is to enter a secondary contact in case the App Reviewer needs more information to approve the app.
 This field is not visible in the app listing in the App Store.

 - Finally, you can determine when the app will be released into the App Store.
 Typically, it is best to leave it on the default setting “Automatically release this version” so that your app is available as soon as possible.
 If for some reason you would like to have your app only available from a certain date, you can choose this.
 However, please discuss the implications of this with your DoubleDutch representative.